Pipapplepie/SQL-Practice/SQL_basics.md

 ### ...
 AS...

-select column_A as c_A to rename a column in your returning table:
+use AS to rename a column in your returning table:
 ```sql
 SELECT cust_id, cust_orders AS orders
 FROM Customers